ilhamdotP/fortran-codeNM/README.md

 # fortran
-old fortran codes
-Nuclear Matter RMF
+Calculation of Nuclear Matter using RMF.
+Property of Anto Sulaksono.
-properties of Anto Sulaksono